 The linear economy is the most commonly used production model in the world.
 This model has the philosophy of "take-make-use-eliminate", for example, it is common for telephone companies to take lithium, use it to manufacture the battery of a new mobile phone, sell it to consumers, who will use it for about a year, dispose of it, and purchase a new phone made by the same process.
-On the other hand, the circular economy is a model that offers the opportunity to all kind of businesses of an “endless cycle”, where the philosophy of the model is to “repair, reuse, recycle”.
+On the other hand, the circular economy is a model that offers the opportunity to all kinds of businesses of an “endless cycle”, where the philosophy of the model is to “repair, reuse, recycle”.
 This production model produces a positive impact on the environment and adds additional value to the product.

 This model is not new, but it is currently gaining strength thanks to the importance of environmental protection issues.
 For example, Borkowsky (2020) notes that chemical companies have become increasingly sustainable over the years by continually optimizing their complex production systems.
 However, the MacArthur Foundation states that the transition to a circular economy is not only equivalent to adjustments aimed at reducing the negative impacts of the linear economy but also represents a systemic change that generates long-term resilience, commercial and economic opportunities, and environmental and social benefits.

-Challenges to overcome to achieve the paradigm shift towards a circular economy.
+Challenges to overcome to achieve the paradigm shift towards a circular economy

 The main challenges we face in the process of achieving the paradigm shift towards a circular economy can be summarized in four: education, research, investment, and innovation.